 What It’s Actually Like To Get Vaccinated For COVID-19 In America

-In the U.S., getting a vaccine appointment has involved constantly refreshing websites, following bots on social media, getting frustrated with government mismanagement, and wondering why this wasn’t all easier.
+In the U.S., getting a vaccine appointment often involved constantly refreshing websites, following bots on social media, getting frustrated with government mismanagement, and wondering why this wasn’t all easier.
 As with the economic distress of the pandemic, vaccine accessibility has divided people into the haves-and-have-nots, arguably a core tenet of living in America, while organizations and community efforts have stepped up to fill gaps in public knowledge, transportation, and scheduling.

 NowThis interviewed a dozen people across the U.S. during March 2021 about their experiences getting themselves, loved ones, and strangers vaccinated— or failing to do so.
 Below are six of their interviews, which were edited and condensed.